zaiah/vmsuite/README.md

 ## Global Functions
 - _get_vm_by_id() - Retrieve a vm by ID.
 Don't repeat anywhere.
+- _update_vm_by_id() - Retrieve a vm by ID.
+Don't repeat anywhere.
+- _remove_item_by_id() - Retrieve a vm by ID.
+Don't repeat anywhere.

 ## vmgo

+Install this mess..
+	mkdir -p ...
+	sqlite3 load etc stuff and junk
+	*setup some server somewhere to sync vm'=s...
+Rebuild databases....
 --first-run               Build databases and all that jazz.
 --rebuild                 Rebuild databases for new versions.
+--no-server-setup         Skip the whole server setup step.

+## vmimg

+Images are a continual problem.
+Whether I set them up or not...
+They should be stored somewhere...

 ## vmdefault